Does Our Codependency Help or Harm Our Clients?

 “Perspectives on Emptiness”

-Emptiness can describe various states depending on our perspective―whether spiritual, philosophical, or psychological, ranging from joyful realization of the ultimate reality to alienation and meaninglessness.
-Patients often experience psychological emptiness that’s correlated with depression and rooted in shame that originates in childhood.
+When facing despair, patients often experience psychological emptiness, which is correlated with depression and rooted in shame that originates in childhood.
 It can lead to addictive behavior and codependency, “a disease of a lost self.”
 Drawing on philosophers, psychoanalytic theorists, and clinicians, this article explores states of emptiness and ways to approach it individually and clinically.

 Read the full article published in Psychology and Behavioral Science International Journal.